After-Shock/Cloudbox-wiki/Plex-Requests.md

 1. On the "Radarr" settings page:

+   _Note: There will be differences in options if you have a separate Plex and Feeder setup, see below._

     - Check "Enable Radarr"

     - "Radarr server IP or Hostname": `radarr`

+       - _For Feeder/Plex setup, use `radarr.domain.com` address (or the IP address the Feeder box) instead._

     - "Radarr server port":`8080`

+       - _For Feeder/Plex setup, use `443` instead._

     - "Radarr API key": _Your Radarr API Key_ (you can find this at [[Radarr|Radarr#1-accessing-radarr]] --> Settings --> General)

+    - Enable Radarr SSL: disabled.

+       - _For Feeder/Plex setup, enable SSL._

     - Click `Update Settings`.